 The Claimant was employed in a shop when he fell from a ladder and suffered a fracture to his leg.
 He was no longer able to work and the claim was settled for a sum of £25,000.

-*Please note that names of claimants and some facts and figures have been changed to protect the identities of the individuals referred to above.
+*Please note that some facts and figures have been changed (but not significantly) to protect the identities of the individuals referred to above.
 Every case is different and the above are just some examples of awards that can be achieved.
 The above information is solely for education purposes only and does not constitute legal advice.

 Personal Injury Claims against Untraced or Uninsured Drivers – Claims through the Motor Insurers´ Bureau

 What if the person who caused your injury cannot be found or have no insurance?